 - Hawaiian Airlines is giving complimentary inter-island flights to medical personal for April.
 GOOD ON YUH!

-- All concerts and events have been canceled.
+- All concerts and large events have been canceled.

 What are your predictions for the future of Coronavirus on Hawaii as far as exposure, tourism, economy, treatment and more?

 As of July 28th, 2020 – DISCLAIMER: I’m not a fortune teller.
 These are just informed guesses, so take them as you’d like.

 July 28th predictions: